spacechase0/StardewValleyMods/DynamicGameAssets/docs/author-guide.md

 ## Furniture
 `$ItemType` - `"Furniture"`

 Furniture can be localized in the following keys: `"furniture.YourFurniture.name"` and `"furniture.YourFurniture.description"`.
+Additionally, `"furniture.YourFurniture.category"` can be specified for a category text override.

 | Field | Type | Required or Default value | Description | Dynamic |
 | --- | --- | --- | --- | --- |